New additions to your guinea pig family are always exciting!

 If you’re wondering how long to keep your mother guinea pig with her babies, read on!

-We’ll cover everything you need to know about your new litter.
+We’ll cover everything you need to know about baby guinea pigs.

 How Old Are Guinea Pigs Before Leaving Their Mother?

-During this time, guinea pig mothers nurse their pups and offer them protection until they can live independently.
+During this time, guinea pig mothers nurse the baby guinea pigs and offer them protection until they can live independently.

-Guinea pig pups quickly reach maturity, so you won’t have to wait long.
+A baby guinea pig quickly reaches maturity, so you won’t have to wait long.

-A guinea pig baby can show mating behaviors at about three to four weeks of age.
+Baby guinea pigs become sexually active at about three to four weeks of age.

-Since males can get any female guinea pig pregnant once they reach maturity – including their mothers – they’re weaned and taken from their mother at three weeks old.
+Since male guinea pigs can get any female guinea pig pregnant once they reach maturity – including their mothers – they’re weaned and taken from their mother at three weeks old.

 Make sure to separate your male guinea pigs from females in their litter too.